human-conditions/yodrew.github.io-original/_pages/darkness.md

 ##### velcro

 Note: the plan view in this drawing shows just the top left corner of the blind and how the various materials come together.

+&nbsp;

 [![plan: velcro blind](/img/plan/image/velcro-blind.png)](/img/plan/velcro-blind.pdf)

+&nbsp;

 I am still testing this design.
 At first, I cut the fabric from an IKEA Tupplar blackout blind and attached it to a window frame with adhesive velcro (hook & loop).
 This was the prototype.
 It only took an hour and it almost worked!
 Problems: